waleed-alfaifi/100-days-of-code/rounds/r1-log.md

 **Thoughts**: I worked for two hours today, which means no working tomorrow :sweat_smile:.
 It is tough to make the page responsive.

 **Link(s) to work**: _No Link_

+---

+### Day 31 - July 13, 2020

+**Today's Progress**: Still working on making the website responsive for medium and large screen sizes.

+**Thoughts**: I am starting to feel like I need a break from CSS :sweat_smile:.
+I just want to go back to making some real working applications instead of laying out elements for the whole day.

+**Link(s) to work**: _No Link_